Lee E. Weiss

 B.S. in Electrical Engineering, University of Pittsburgh, 1972

-Industry Positions:
+Industry Positions

 Biomedical Engineer, ARCO Medical Products Company (1976-1979)

-Electrical Engineer, Fischback and Moore (1973-1974)
+Electrical Engineer, Fischback and Moore (1973-1974

-Lee Weiss was the first student in the Robotics Institute of Carnegie Mellon University.
-In the early years of the Institute, which was founded in 1979, his research focused on robotic visual servo control, flexible manufacturing systems, and micro-electrical mechanical systems (MEMS).
-He then went on to develop numerous systems for solid freeform fabrication and rapid prototyping.
-He currently conducts interdisciplinary research in tissue engineering and chemical and sensing.
-Over the last 30 years he has also sought to apply his diverse background to create technology-based solutions to challenging problems in health care delivery, including fetal heart monitoring, cardiac pacing, angioplasty, MEMS-based drug delivery, tissue regeneration, and computer-aided surgery.
-He holds 27 issued U.S. patents and has 116 peer-reviewed publications.
-(Sample Publications) |
+Lee Weiss was a founding member of Carnegie Mellon's Robotics Institute.
+In the early years of the Institute his research focused on visual servo control of robots, flexible manufacturing systems, and micro-electro mechanical systems (MEMS).
+He then went on to pioneer numerous methodologies and systems for additive manufacturing.
+However, he always went back to his roots in bioengineering, and over the last 45 years he has sought to apply his diverse background to create technology-based solutions to address challenging problems in translational clinical medicine, including development of devices for interventional radiology, fetal heart monitoring, cardiac pacing, angioplasty, MEMS-based drug delivery, and computer-aided surgery.
+And, for the past 25 years until present, his research has focused on the biological foundations for and translational aspects of tissue engineering and regenerative medicine.
+He holds 37 issued U.S. patents, has 161 peer-reviewed publications, and founded several biomedical start-up companies.